Upcoming Events

 2025 Stillman Lecture Series at the Basilica

-2025 Lecture Two
+2025 Stillman Lecture Two

-Working title: Hymning the Icon of the Invisible God: How the Later Christological Councils Show Us the Christ
+Hymning the Icon of the Invisible God: How the Later Christological Councils Show Us the Christ

 Speaker: Fr, Andrew Summerson